 A year later, for the centenary of Stravinsky’s The Rite of Spring, Walerski created Chamber, a co-production commissioned by NDT, Carolina Performing Arts at the University of North Carolina, Den Norske Opera & Ballett, the Los Angeles Music Center.
 Chamber was broadcast to over 600 movie theatres worldwide and has toured to China and the US to critical acclaim.

 Since then, Walerski has returned to Ballet BC with whom he has developed a close relationship.
 In 2014 he created Prelude, and a year later, his first full-length work NATUS, in celebration of Ballet BC’s 30th anniversary.
 That same year he created Aureum for NDT 2, followed by Garden in 2016 for NDT 1.
 Garden was made into a documentary and broadcast on Mezzo TV.
-His latest creation, SOON for NDT 1, premiered in September 2017 and was part of the Nederlandse Dansdagen Gala.
+His latest creation for NDT 1, SOON, premiered in September 2017 and was part of the Nederlandse Dansdagen Gala.
+Walerski also created his first full-length narrative work, Romeo + Juliet, which premiered with Ballet BC in February 2018.